|

 The core idea of the model is to understand the market maker’s behavior and use that knowledge to the trader’s advantage.
 For example, market makers often target areas of high liquidity, such as near support or resistance levels, where retail traders place their stop-loss orders.
 Once these stops are triggered, the price typically reverses, leaving unprepared traders at a loss.

-Understanding the ICT Market Maker Model involves recognizing:
+Key Component of ICT Market Maker Model

 • Buy-side liquidity (above recent highs) and sell-side liquidity (below recent lows).